 - International Human Resource Management: Theoretical and practical knowledge in International Human Resources from an ever increasing globalised environment.
 Examples are drawn from classic and current literature from the developed and developing world.
 This covers a wide spectrum of knowledge and makes the way human resource management (HRM) theory is translated into practice in different economies around the world clearer.

-- Research Project: An opportunity to undertake a significant piece of self-managed research in an area that interests you.
-You'll have the opportunity to undertake optional work experience as part of your Dissertation unit, subject to interview and availability.
-This experience can be used to inform your dissertation.
+- Research Project with Optional Work Experience: The research project provides Master’s level students with an opportunity to undertake a significant piece of self-managed research in a relevant area of particular interest.
+You will have the opportunity to undertake work experience as part of the research project unit, subject to you finding appropriate experience.

 Programme specifications provide definitive records of the University's taught degrees in line with Quality Assurance Agency requirements.
 Every taught course leading to a BU Award has a programme specification which describes its aims, structure, content and learning outcomes, plus the teaching, learning and assessment methods used.